Nested conformal prediction and quantile out-of-bag ensemble methods: Numerical comparisons

 \subsection{QOOB demonstrates conditional coverage empirically}

 To demonstrate that Split-CQR exhibits conditional coverage, \citet[Appendix B]{romano2019conformalized} designed the following data-generating distribution for $P_{XY}$:

 We use the same distribution to demonstrate the conditional coverage of QOOB.
-Additionally, we performed the experiments at a lower sample size than $n \leq 400$ to understand the effect of sample size on both methods (while the original experiments had $n = 2000$).
-Figure~\ref{fig:synthetic} summarizes the experiments.
+Additionally, we performed the experiments at a small sample size ($n \leq 300$) to understand the effect of sample size on both methods (the original experiments had $n = 2000$, for which QOOB and Split-CQR perform identically).
+Figure~\ref{fig:synthetic} summarizes the results.

 For this experiment, the number of trees $T$ are set to $100$ for both methods.
 To choose the nominal quantile level, we first ran the python notebook at \url{https://github.com/yromano/cqr} to reproduce the original experiments performed by \citet{romano2019conformalized}.
 Their code first learns a nominal quantile level for Split-CQR by cross-validating.
 On executing their code, we typically observed values near $0.1$ for $\alpha = 0.1$ and hence we picked this nominal quantile level for our experiments as well (for both Split-CQR and QOOB).
-Another aspect that we needed to be careful about was the depth of the quantile regression forest.
-For our simple 1-dimensional distribution, deeper trees lead to wide prediction sets for both Split-CQR and QOOB.
-As was also done in the original experiments, the performance improves if the minimum number of training data-points in the tree leaves is set to $40$.
-We do so in our experiment as well.
+For our simple 1-dimensional distribution, deeper trees lead to wide prediction sets.
+This was also observed in the original Split-CQR experiments.
+To rectify this, the minimum number of training data-points in the tree leaves was set to $40$; we do this in our experiments as well.